Alex Joers: Early life and career

 Alex Joers was born in Madison, Wisconsin, in 1992; as a child, he moved to the neighboring city of Middleton, Wisconsin, with his parents.
 He graduated from Middleton High School and earned his bachelor's degree in political science and public administration in 2015 from the University of Wisconsin–La Crosse.

 While in high school, Joers was a cross country athlete and for many years taught classes at the gym owned by his parents.
-Since 2022, he has also been employed as a program manager for AMPED Association Management, a company which provides management services to non-profits.
+Since 2022, he has also been employed as a program manager for AMPED Association Management, a company that provides management services to non-profits.
 Joers' clients include the Society for Research on Adolescence and the American Physical Therapy Association.

 Political career

 Joers' political activities began while in college, when he worked on campus get out the vote projects.
 After graduating from college, he was employed as a legislative aide to state senator Jennifer Shilling and state representative Melissa Agard.
-He then worked in fundraising for the Wisconsin State Senate Democratic Committee, and joined state senator Julie Lassa's 2016 re-election campaign.
-After the 2016 election, he became a full time legislative aide to state representative Dianne Hesselbein, and then in 2019 he was promoted to Hesselbein's communications and policy aide.
+He next worked in fundraising for the Wisconsin State Senate Democratic Committee and joined state senator Julie Lassa's 2016 re-election campaign.
+After the 2016 election, he became a full-time legislative aide to state representative Dianne Hesselbein.
+In 2019 he was promoted to Hesselbein's communications and policy aide.

-In 2020, Joers ran for his first public office, under the auspices of the national Run for Something campaign which seeks to get more young candidates to run for public office.
-He was unopposed running for the Dane County board of supervisors in an open seat and was re-elected without opposition in 2022.
+In 2020, Joers ran for his first public office under the auspices of the national Run for Something campaign, which seeks to get more young candidates to run for public office.
+He ran unopposed for an open seat on the Dane County board of supervisors and was re-elected without opposition in 2022.

 In December 2021, Dianne Hesselbein announced she would run for Wisconsin State Senate in 2022, and would therefore not run for re-election in Wisconsin's 79th Assembly district.
-Just after the Spring election in 2022, Joers announced his campaign for the now-open Assembly seat.
-He also later said that he was inspired to run for the office, in part, by the outpouring of support from the Middleton community after the death of his father.
+Just after the Spring 2022 election, Joers announced his campaign for the now-open Assembly seat.
+He later said that he was inspired to run for the office, in part, by the outpouring of support from the Middleton community after the death of his father.
 He defeated Madison small business owner Brad Votava in the Democratic primary, with 76% of the vote.
 In the general election, he faced Waunakee nurse Victoria Fueger, who had also run as the Republican candidate in 2020.
 Joers prevailed with 74% of the vote in the heavily Democratic district.

 He assumed office in January 2023.

 In light of the 2024 redistricting, which undid the 2011 gerrymander, Joers was moved into the 80th district and was paired with incumbent Mike Bare.
-To avoid an incumbent-incumbent primary, Joers decided to move into the open 81st district, where he is running unopposed.
+To avoid an incumbent-incumbent primary, Joers moved into the open 81st district, where he is running unopposed.